Pico-Solar Scorecard (Archived)

 The Scorecard design team utilize Granta Design software to analyze and assign a grade for three product phases while incorporating performance evaluations from GOGLA, MIT and others for a more holistic assessment.

 - Material Selection, Extraction, and Processing.
-This grade reflects the potential for risk due to material selection, incorporating geopolitical risk, toxicity, material durability, embodied energy and water, as well as CO2 footprint.
+This grade reflects the potential for risk due to material selection, incorporating geopolitical risk, toxicity, material durability, embodied energy, water, and CO2 footprint.

 - Use: Performance and Repair.
 This grade is an assessment of the product use phase and includes performance and certifications, ease of disassembly and component replacement.